Luk-kar/DS_salaries_project/scraper/README.md

 A Python script that scrapes the popular job listing site "Glassdoor" for information from job listings

-The output is in form of a table in a CSV file.
+The output is in a form of a table in a CSV file.

 It functions without any authentication e.g. user sign-ins/ API tokens and keys.